brigademate/legal/TERMS_OF_USE.md

 ## 4. Service Description
 The app provides tools for project management and collaboration, including tasks, materials, tools, work logs, messaging, and file/photo uploads.
 Some features can be limited by service tier (for example, finance, chat, PDF export, and project/data limits).
 Availability may change based on active plan status.

+## 4.1 Service Tiers (Free and Pro)
+BrigadeMate currently provides at least two access tiers: **Free** and **Pro**.

+Free tier may include product limits, such as:
+- maximum owned projects;
+- maximum members per project;
+- limits for materials, tasks, tools, workers, transactions, and photos per project.

+Pro tier includes extended access, such as:
+- unlimited projects;
+- quotes and PDF export;
+- team access and collaboration tools;
+- margin/finance tracking and analytics;
+- increased seat limits.

+Current limits and feature flags may change over time and are enforced by the active entitlement status in the app.

 ## 5. User Content
 You retain ownership of content you submit, but you grant the operator a limited license to store, process, and display it solely to provide the service.
 You are responsible for ensuring you have rights to any content you upload.